ludovic-estival/ludovic-estival/README.md

 - :computer: I'm studying computer science at <a href="https://www.iut-blagnac.fr/fr/">IUT Blagnac</a>.

-- :seedling: My current project is a webscraper tool in Python.
+- :seedling: My current project is a web app to manage a card collection and check its value over time.

 - :books: I love reading Fantasy books.